moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 ## Authentication and accounts

 This uploader uses single sign on (SSO) authentication provided by Auth0.
-Open a pull request from a new branch to add your email to the [user list](https://github.com/ministryofjustice/analytical-platform-uploader/blob/main/application/users/uploader_users.yaml) to gain access.
+Open a pull request from a new branch to add your email to the [prod user list](https://github.com/ministryofjustice/analytical-platform-uploader/blob/main/application/users/uploader_users_prod.yaml) to gain access.
 A member of the team will approve the pull request, and after a few hours login should work.

 ## Uploader flowchart